 You may now be wondering: okay, great, but how do I actually make my own maps?
-Let’s talk about where you can find geospatial data, how to choose a projection, and .
+Let’s talk about where you can find geospatial data, how to choose a projection, and how to wrangle geospatial data to get it ready for mapping.

 Importing Raw Data

 There are two ways to access simple features geospatial data.
 The first is to import raw data.
 Geospatial data can take a number of different formats.
-While ESRL shapefiles (with the .shp extension) are the most common, you might also encounter GeoJSON files (.geojson), KML files (.kml), and others.
+While ESRI shapefiles (with the .shp extension) are the most common, you might also encounter GeoJSON files (.geojson), KML files (.kml), and others.
 Chapter 8 of Geocomputation with R by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow discusses this range of formats.

 The good news for us is that a single function can read pretty much any type of geospatial data: read_sf() from the sf package.
 Let’s show an example of how it works.
 Say you’ve downloaded geospatial data about United States state boundaries from the website geojson.xyz in GeoJSON format, then saved it in the data folder as states.geojson.
 You can then import this data using the read_sf() function:

-us_states <- read_sf(dsn = "data/states.geojson")
+us_states <- read_sf("https://data.rwithoutstatistics.com/states.geojson")

-The dsn argument (which stands for data source name) tells read_sf() where to find the file.
 We save the data as the object us_states.

 Accessing Geospatial Data Using R Functions